Poranthalum Ambalaiya Porakka Koodathu

 Poranthalum Ambalaiya Porakka Koodathu is a 1993 Indian Tamil-language comedy film written, directed and filmed by N. K. Viswanathan.
 The film stars Pandiarajan and Aishwarya.
 It was released on 25 September 1993.

 Production

 Poranthalum Ambalaiya Porakka Koodathu was directed by N. K. Viswanathan who also wrote the screenplay and worked as cinematographer.
 The film was produced by T. S. Sethuraman and T. S. Saravanan under Kalyan Cine Productions.
 V. Udhayasankaran was the editor.

 Soundtrack

 The soundtrack was composed by Bala Bharathi.
-Lyrics written by Pulamaipithan, Muthulingam and Kalidasan.